redguava/cliniko-api/readme.md

 Authentication
 --------------

 The Cliniko API uses HTTP Basic authentication.
-This is secure as all requests are via SSL.
+This is secure, as all requests are via SSL.

-Each Cliniko user will have their own API Key(s), this is used for authentication.
-The API Key will have the same permissions as the user it is from.
+Each Cliniko user will have their own API Key(s) - these are used for authentication.
+The API Key will have the same permissions as the user it belongs to.

 You should provide the Cliniko API Key (either with or without the shard suffix) as the basic auth username.
 There is no need to provide a password.
 This should be sent in the `Authorization` header.
 The psuedocode for how the `Authorization` header should be built is: